This site is written and published by Chris Turner.

 Our home media server is a Mac mini (Late 2012), still running iTunes under macOS Mojave, because I prefer buying physical media and ripping the music and movies to the iTunes library.

 While I've tried lots of writing tools, I keep coming back to BBEdit, which I first began using around 1995 with BBEdit Lite 2.5.
 I supplement that with Bear and Drafts for cross-device compatibility.

 This site runs on the modified Hugo platform of Micro.blog.
 It currently uses the Kiko theme.

 retrophisch (re-tro-fish), n.
 Living organism which is placed in the auditory canal of intelligent life forms.
 Used as a universal translator.
 Disadvantage: Translates to pure Anglo-Saxon English, hence the prefix "retro."

 "Retrophisch" is an anagram from my first name, bestowed upon me by a dear friend and former co-worker, Francisco.
 A fellow co-worker agreed with my assessment that "retrophisch" sounded like an off-shoot of the babelfish from The Hitchhiker's Guide to the Galaxy.
 From that conversation came the above definition.

 Since that time in the fall of 2002, this has been my online moniker.

-In addition to the online persona he graced me with twenty years ago, Francisco has also produced both of the logos I've used on this site.
+In addition to the online persona he graced me with over twenty years ago, Francisco has also produced both of the logos I've used on the sites which have born this moniker.
 He took my rough sketches and turned them into designs which far exceeded my original ideas.
 The use of the shark, the OG "retro fish", in this latest version was inspired, and I cannot thank him enough for all he's done for me in this regard.

-Your best bet is to reach out to me on Twitter: Retrophisch.
+Your best bet is to reach out to me on Twitter or Mastodon.
 You can send an email to the shortened version of my first name (see above) at this domain.
 If you are a fellow Micro.blog user, you can hit me up there as well.